CuteBoiz/Ubuntu_Installation/Git/README.md

 <li><b>Fetch</b></li>

-- Fetch only download new data.
-But does'nt intergate any of new data intoyour working files.
+- *Fetch only download new data.
-- Fetch will manipulate, destroy or screw up anything
+- *Fetch will NEVER manipulate, destroy or screw up anything*
 ```sh
 $ git fetch origin
 ```

 <li><b>Pull</b></li>

+-*To update your current HEAD branch with the lastest changes* -*`Git pull` tries to merge remote change with local one, so "merge conflict" can occur*
 ```sh
 $ git pull origin master
 $ git pull origin [branchName]